Kiran9223/Kiran9223/README.md

 💡 &nbsp;I'm a Computer Science Engineer who has spent 3+ years building scalable distributed systems, optimising web apps and low latency APIs.
 These days I just wrangle LLMs. 🤖 \
 🛠 &nbsp;I have previously worked for IBM. \
 🌟 &nbsp; I love working on projects that challenge me and allow me to collaborate with talented professionals.
 Whether it’s developing an app from scratch or integrating new technologies or refining existing processes, I am always ready to dive in and make a difference.  \
-🌱 &nbsp; Aspiring Gen-AI enthusiast and GoLang Developer
+🌱 &nbsp; Aspiring GoLang Developer and Gen-AI enthusiast.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Java-informational?style=flat&logo=java&logoColor=white&color=2bbc8a)